christyler80/PuttyDriver/README.md

 PuTTY screens and input commands are captured automatically and can optionally be saved to any SQL database using the schemas provided.
 An example SQLite database is included for testing.

-Scripts can be developed and tested interactively using Micrososft Excel and once tested, scheduled to be run automatically using options PuTTY command line.
+Scripts can be developed and tested interactively using Micrososft Excel and once tested, scheduled to be run automatically using the PuTTY command line and application screens.

 .NET controller programs are under development and scheduled for Q2 2025.